EllenMcG/computer_infrastructure_assessment/README.md

 - cron: '45 11 * * *'  # Runs at 11:45 AM UTC every day
 ```

 Manually running the workflow showed it worked.
 The weather file with no data within the `.json` file was deleted from `data/weather` (`20241210_101913.json`).
 While this would work for a few days it may be blocked by the Mét Eireann API so to counteract this a random sleep was used before running `weather.sh`.
 The [RANDOM](https://www.geeksforgeeks.org/random-shell-variable-in-linux-with-examples/) shell variabe returns a number between 0–32767, however it was not seeded with an initial value.
-The value is between 0 and 120 (0-121) and the value is multiplied to return minutes so that the program will sleep for X minutes before running the `weather.sh` shell script with the below code added to the `run_weather.yml` file.
+The value is between 0 and 120 (0-121) and the value is multiplied to return minutes so that the program will sleep for X minutes using the `sleep` command before running the `weather.sh` shell script with the below code added to the `run_weather.yml` file.

 ```